Md-LatifurRatul/Md-LatifurRatul/README.md

 ## Hi there 👋

 I'm Md.
-Latifur Rahman Ratul, a passionate Flutter Developer and Software Engineer with a focus on mobile app development, data science, AI machine learning, and backend technologies.
+Latifur Rahman Ratul, a passionate Flutter Developer and Software Engineer with a focus on mobile app development, Web Development, data science, AI machine learning, and backend technologies.

 🔭 Current Projects:
 - Developing cross-platform mobile apps using Flutter.